 Looking for a fun and exciting place to work?
 Love students?
 Like, really, REALLY love students?
 See the opportunities below to see if there’s a place for you in our vision of education reform.

-Check out the opportunity below to see if there’s a place for you in our vision of education reform.
-Submit letter of interest and résumé to Blanca Lopez at firstname.lastname@example.org.
+Check out the opportunities below to see if there’s a place for you in our vision of education reform.
+Submit letter of interest and résumé to Blanca Lopez at: email@example.com.

 This is a full time, 200-day position.
 Salary based on Education, Experience and Qualifications.

-Health Leadership High School is accepting résumés for a Project Teacher for the 2016-2076 school year.
-We are currently looking for a secondary teacher who is endorsed to teach Math.
+Health Leadership High School is accepting résumés for a Project Teacher for the 2017-2018 school year.
+We are currently looking for a secondary teacher who is endorsed to teach Math, Science, or Special Ed.
 Please read the Project Teacher Job Description below for more information.

 Project Teachers are chiefly responsible for carrying out the mission of the school within their classrooms.
 Teachers are directly responsible to the Executive Director for the following:

 - A commitment to HLHS Mission, Vision, and Values and the belief that ALL of our students can learn at high levels and be prepared for post-secondary success.

 - A commitment to designing an applied curriculum that aligns with our mission of preparing students for college, apprenticeship, and/or entry into the healthcare workforce by graduation;